hefox/workflow_fork/README.txt

 1. Place the entire workflow directory into your Drupal modules/ directory.

-2. Create the necessary database tables using the workflow.mysql file and the tool of your choice.
-For example, you could use PhpMyAdmin, to upload the workflow.mysql file or run the following from the command line:

-     mysql -u user -p drupal < workflow.mysql

-   Replace 'user' with the MySQL username that has permission to modify the database, and 'drupal' with the database being written to.
-The database must already be created.

-3. Enable the workflow module by navigating to:
+2. Enable the workflow module by navigating to:

      administer > modules

+   Enabling the workflow module will create the necessary database tables for you.

-4. If you want anyone besides the administrative user to be able to configure workflows (usually a bad idea), they must be given the "administer workflow" access permission:
+3. If you want anyone besides the administrative user to be able to configure workflows (usually a bad idea), they must be given the "administer workflow" access permission: